alexisrsantos/itstheeconomy_pr/README.md

 # Puerto Rico exodus: Long-Term Economic Headwinds Prove Stronger than Hurricane Maria
 We provide the data to reproduce our the figures included in the article of reference.

-Santos-Lozada, Alexis R., Kaneshiro, Matt, McCarter, Collin and Marazzi, Mario. *Puerto Rico exodus: Long-Term Economic Headwinds Prove Stronger than Hurricane Maria*.
+Santos-Lozada, A. R., Kaneshiro, M., McCarter, C. and Marazzi, M. *Puerto Rico exodus: Long-Term Economic Headwinds Prove Stronger than Hurricane Maria*.
 Under Review following Revise and Resubmit.

 # Open-Access version
 A pre-print of our paper is available via [SocArXiv](https://socopen.org/).

-Kaneshiro, M., McCarter, C.,Marazzi-Santiago, M. and Santos-Lozada, Alexis R. (2019).
-Population of Puerto Rico not displaced by Hurricanes (for now): It's the economy. *SocArXiv*.
+Kaneshiro, M., McCarter, C.,Marazzi-Santiago, M. and Santos-Lozada, Alexis R. (2019). *Population of Puerto Rico not displaced by Hurricanes (for now): It's the economy*. *SocArXiv*.
 Available here: https://osf.io/preprints/socarxiv/3frzu/.

 # Organization
 * We only provide the data used to produce each of the figures.
 Our analysis is highly descriptive.
 Within the paper and the pre-print we discuss how each variable was used.